 Shares of Class B common stock may be converted at the holder's option into an equal number of shares of common stock.
-If the aggregate equity interest of the Simon family in us on a fully diluted basis has been reduced to less than 5%, the outstanding shares of Class B common stock convert automatically into an equal number of shares of common stock also convert automatically into an equal number of shares of common stock upon the sale or transfer thereof to a person not affiliated with the Simon family.
+If the aggregate equity interest of the Simon family in us on a fully diluted basis has been reduced to less than 5%, the outstanding shares of Class B common stock convert automatically into an equal number of shares of common stock.
+Shares of Class B common stock also convert automatically into an equal number of shares of shares of common stock upon the sale or transfer thereof to a person not affiliated with the Simon family.
 Holders of shares of common stock and Class B common stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any of our securities.